dpays/esteem8app.github.io/docs/contributing-kit/New-feature-template.md

 ## Thank you for reading

-ESTEEM8 Team enjoy trying provide you what you may like.
+ESTEEM8 Team enjoy trying provide what you may like.

-Help us provide you what you want by up-voting or wrinting your thinking.
+Help us provide what you want by up-voting or wrinting your thinking.